ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/class_BRKGA_Population.rst

 Encapsulates a population of chromosomes providing supporting methods for making the implementation easier.

-All methods and attributes are public and can be manipulated directly from BRKGA algorithms.
+All methods and attributes are public and can be manipulated directly from :ref:`BRKGA <doxid-namespace_b_r_k_g_a>` algorithms.
 Note that this class is not meant to be used externally of this unit.

 Fields
 ------